SparkPost/support-docs/articles/recipient-validation/integration-guide.md

 In addition to using Recipient Validation, we recommend implementing [reCAPTCHA](https://www.google.com/recaptcha/intro/v3.html#) for the best results.

 You should put these checks in place in front of any form which accepts an email, from a raffle registration to your product's sign up page.

+The integration should follow these steps:
+1. The user submits a form with their email
+2. Your server checks if the email is valid with Recipient Validation
+3. If the email isn't valid, you ask the user for a different email address

 ## API integration